smallwat3r/sketch/readme.md

 I always keep a draft file open in my window in case I need to quickly note or copy something for later.
 But I spend most of my time in my terminal and I've decided to build a simple bash script that will help me save time.

-Sketch is a small utilitary to rapidly generate and access draft files from a unique folder directly from the terminal.
+Sketch is a small productivity script to rapidly generate and access draft files from a unique folder directly from the terminal.

 ## Set up
 Clone this repository and run the following commands.